 We feel a duty to use science and technology according to wisdom and inspiration, to identify and prepare for risks and responsibilities associated with future advances, and to persuade others to do likewise.

 That’s the purpose of the Mormon Transhumanist Association, and that’s what we’ll do at this conference.
 We have an excellent lineup of speakers today, and I’m excited to be here.
 Next up, believe it or not, is the Mormon Transhumanist Barbershop Sextet!

-[Thanks for reading!
-You might also like "What is a Mormon Transhumanist?".]
+If you like these thoughts, you might also like “What is a Mormon Transhumanist?”